Marty Golden: Early life, family, and early career

 Golden is the oldest of eight children born to Irish immigrants who settled in Bay Ridge.
 Golden attended St. Patrick's and Our Lady of Angels Grammar Schools, New York School of Printing, and John Jay College.
-He holds an associate degree from St. John's University.
+He holds an associate's degree from St. John's University.
 Golden and his wife, Colleen, have two children, Michael and P.J.

 Golden is a retired New York City police officer.
 He received 49 commendations during his seven years as an officer in the New York City Police Department.
 He served from 1973 until 1976 in the 67th Precinct, whereupon he was laid off due to the fiscal crisis.
 He was rehired in 1978.
 In 1978, Golden faced an Internal Affairs Investigation and a disciplinary proceeding for losing his service weapon, which he claimed was a result of his mother discarding the firearm along with an old train set while he was away "on a vacation cruise".
 According to Golden, he suffered a career-ending injury in 1981; while witnessing a suspected drug deal, he chased the suspect, was struck by a car, and suffered a broken arm and ligament damage to his legs.
 Golden has said that he retired the following year and received a three-quarters disability pension.